indutny/blog/posts/c.cpp-in-node.md

 `net.Server`, `net.Socket`, and `File` C++ classes are children of this `ObjectWrap` class.
-Which means that for every instance of them - there will be one instance of JS object.
+Which means that for every instance of them - there will be one instance of a JS object.
 Invoking methods on this JS object will invoke C++ methods on the corresponding C++ class, and the constructor itself is a C++ class constructor.